henspace/henspace/games/clickandcrawl/about.4da696c6.md

 ${COPYRIGHT} [henspace.com](https://henspace.com)

 Click and Crawl is an old-school dungeon crawler.
-Although following a lot of the conventions of the SRD 5.1 are adopted, some game play has been simplified to make it more suitable for a quick, casual adventure.
+Although a lot of the standard DnD conventions are adopted, some game play has been simplified to make it more suitable for a quick, casual adventure.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND,